US Navy sailor based in Japan accused of espionage - ExBulletin

 US Navy sailor based in Japan accused of espionage

-https://www.facebook.com/bryce.pediciniBryce Pedicini was assigned to a guided-missile destroyer based in Japan at the time of his arrest.

-A U.S. Navy sailor based in Japan has been charged with espionage for allegedly passing classified information to a foreign government.
+The United States has charged a Navy sailor based in Japan with espionage for allegedly providing classified documents to a foreign government.

-Bryce Pedicini allegedly provided documents to foreign agents at least seven times in 2022 and 2023.
+Bryce Pedicini, a fire control chief petty officer, is accused of transmitting documents to a foreign government employee at least seven times between November 2022 and May 2023, according to an indictment obtained by NBC News.

-The US Navy also accuses him of having tried in May 2023 to hand over photographs showing the screen of a military computer.

-He has been in custody since May 2023, just days after the latest alleged incident in Japan.

-The other incidents occurred over a four-month period in Hampton Roads, Virginia, in late 2022 and early 2023, according to US investigators.
+Pedecini is suspected of mishandling classified documents and information, U.S. Pacific Fleet spokesman Commander Arlo Abrahamson said in a statement.
+The incident remains under investigation and legal proceedings continue, he said.

+Pedicini was assigned to the guided-missile destroyer USS Higgins and provided several documents to a foreign government employee regarding national defense, according to the indictment filed by the Navy.

+The exact nature of the documents is unknown, but Pedicini is also accused of smuggling photos of a computer screen designed for classified information to a foreign official while he was in Yokosuka, Japan, in last May.

-The document alleges that he was transmitting information “with reason to believe that it would be used to the detriment of the United States and to the advantage of a foreign nation.”
+Pedicini had lawful access to information relating to the national defense of the United States, the indictment reads, which could be used to the detriment of the United States and to the advantage of a foreign nation.

-It is not clear to which country he was trying to transmit documents, nor what those files contained.

-The indictment states only that the information was “related to national defense.”

 |